We are reader supported and may earn a commission when you buy through links on our site

-Linux Pocket Guide is a book written by Jason Cannon.
+Linux Pocket Guide is a book written by Daniel J. Barrett.
 It provides an organized learning path.
 It also helps you to gain mastery of the most useful and important commands.
 This is an ideal reference book for both novice or who wants to get up to speed on Linux or experienced users.

 This book features new commands for processing image files and audio files, reading and modifying the system clipboard, and manipulating PDF files.

 The Linux Command Line is a book written by William Shotts.
 The author takes you from your very first terminal keystrokes to writing full programs using a Linux shell or command line.

 In this book, you will also learn file navigation, environment configuration, pattern matching with regular expressions, etc. Apart from practical knowledge, the book also reveals the basic concept of every topic.

 Linux for Beginners is a book written by Jason Cannon.
 The best part of this book is that you don’t need any prior knowledge of Linux OS.
 You will be guided using step by step logical and systematic approach.

 This learning material also covers new concepts or jargon are encountered.
 The best thing about this tutorial book is that every detail are covered in this book in an easy to understand language and its basic concepts.